Foundation / Corporation

-Grants of up to $10,000 to Maine nonprofits, public schools, public agencies, and Indian tribal governments for programs in the areas of early childhood and youth programming, environment and conservation, and arts and culture in the greater Portland area.
+Grants of up to $10,000 to Maine nonprofits, public schools, public agencies, and Indian tribal governments for programs that benefit residents of the greater Portland area.
+Programs may fall in the areas of early childhood and youth programming, environment and conservation, and arts and culture.

 The geographic area includes Cape Elizabeth, Falmouth, Gorham, Portland, Scarborough, South Portland, Yarmouth, and Westbrook.

 The Rines Thompson Fund will consider the following:

 - New or Expanded Projects or Programs: Organizations may request support to develop and implement new programs or for the expansion of an existing program that is proven to be successful in meeting its stated objectives.
 Capital projects are generally not supported.

 - Improve Organizational Effectiveness: Organizations may request support for activities focused on strengthening their operations or strategic focus, or improving program effectiveness in specific areas.
 Examples include long-range planning, use of technology to improve program delivery or operations, and board development.

 - Operating Support: Organizations may request support for overhead and administrative costs that are a normal part of its mission.
 The organization should have a strong track record of performance and applicants must explain the organization’s effectiveness in carrying out its mission.